Subprime mortgage crisis: In popular culture

 Several books written about the crisis were made into movies.
 Examples include The Big Short by Michael Lewis and Too Big to Fail by Andrew Ross Sorkin.
 The former tells the story from the perspective of several investors who bet against the housing market, while the latter follows key government and banking officials focusing on the critical events of September 2008, when many large financial institutions faced or experienced collapse.
+Margin Call is a film that tells the story of a day's events in a 2008 investment bank after its traders realize that their models fail to gauge the market and "the numbers don't add up anymore".

 Implications

 Estimates of impact have continued to climb.
-During April 2008, International Monetary Fund (IMF) estimated that global losses for financial institutions would approach $1 trillion.
+During April 2008, International Monetary Fund (IMF) estimated that global losses for financial institutions would approach $1 (~$1.50 in 2025) trillion.
 One year later, the IMF estimated cumulative losses of banks and other financial institutions globally would exceed $4 trillion.

 Francis Fukuyama has argued that the crisis represents the end of Reaganism in the financial sector, which was characterized by lighter regulation, pared-back government, and lower taxes.
 Significant financial sector regulatory changes are expected as a result of the crisis.

 Fareed Zakaria believes that the crisis may force Americans and their government to live within their means.
 Further, some of the best minds may be redeployed from financial engineering to more valuable business activities, or to science and technology.

 Roger Altman wrote that "the crash of 2008 has inflicted profound damage on [the U.S.] financial system, its economy, and its standing in the world; the crisis is an important geopolitical setback...the crisis has coincided with historical forces that were already shifting the world's focus away from the United States.
 Over the medium term, the United States will have to operate from a smaller global platform – while others, especially China, will have a chance to rise faster."

 GE CEO Jeffrey Immelt has argued that U.S. trade deficits and budget deficits are unsustainable.
 America must regain its competitiveness through innovative products, training of production workers, and business leadership.
 He advocates specific national goals related to energy security or independence, specific technologies, expansion of the manufacturing job base, and net exporter status.
 "The world has been reset.
 Now we must lead an aggressive American renewal to win in the future."
 Of critical importance, he said, is the need to focus on technology and manufacturing.
 "Many bought into the idea that America could go from a technology-based, export-oriented powerhouse to a services-led, consumption-based economy—and somehow still expect to prosper," Immelt said.
 "That idea was flat wrong."